-One of the most valuable self-employed savings vehicles, whether you’re a sole proprietor or more formally established, is a solo 401(K), also known as an individual 401(K).
-This powerful retirement savings account allows flexibility and significant tax deferral opportunity, far greater than traditional 401(K) accounts.
-If this account is right for you, you can defer contributions until your tax filing, but the deadline to establish an account for the current tax year is December 31st.
+One of the most valuable self-employed savings vehicles is a solo 401(k), also known as an individual 401(k).
+This powerful retirement savings account allows flexibility and significant tax deferral opportunity, far greater than traditional 401(k) accounts.
+If this account is right for you, you need to make sure you set up and fund the plan before the deadlines.

-A solo 401(K) is more powerful than traditional employer 401(K) plans as it allows you to complete salary deferrals up to the same limits of traditional plans, plus you have the potential to make a significant profit-sharing contribution over and above those traditional contribution limits.
-Depending upon your income, a solo 401(K) plan could allow you to contribute up to $53,000 in 2016 (or up to $59,000, if you’re age 50 or older).
-That’s significantly higher than the traditional limits of $18,000 or $24,000 if you’re age 50 or older!
+A solo 401(k) is more powerful than traditional employer 401(k) plans as it allows you to complete salary deferrals up to the same limits of traditional plans, plus you have the potential to make a significant profit-sharing contribution over and above those traditional contribution limits.
+Depending upon your income, a solo 401(k) plan could allow you to contribute significantly more than what an employer 401(k) allows.

-The explanation of how this is possible is that you effectively get to wear two hats when you’re self employed: both an employee hat, and an employer hat.
-From the standpoint of being an employee, you can make the same traditional salary deferral contributions of up to $18,000 or $24,000 if you’re age 50 or older as any other employee of an employer-sponsored 401(K) plan.
+The explanation of how this is possible is that you effectively get to wear two hats when you’re self-employed: an employee hat and an employer hat.
+From the standpoint of being an employee, you can make the same traditional salary deferral contributions up to the limits as any other employee of an employer-sponsored 401(k) plan.
 However, you also get to wear an employer hat, allowing you to reward yourself for your hard work by making a profit-sharing plan contribution.
 This contribution may be up to 20% of your annual net income, adjusted for self-employment taxes.
-This feature allows you to save in excess of the traditional employer 401(K) limits, helping to defer more taxable income and boost your retirement nest egg.
+This feature allows you to save in excess of the traditional employer 401(k) limits, helping to defer more taxable income and boost your retirement nest egg.

 What Precautions Do I Need To Know?

-1. The investment selections available to you within a solo 401(K) plan are often far greater than those offered under traditional employer 401(K) plans.
+- The investment selections available to you within a solo 401(k) plan are often far greater than those offered under traditional employer 401(k) plans.
 This means that you have a lot more investment due diligence to perform, more extensive decisions to make, with broader potential impacts on your long-term wealth objectives.
-We recommend that you work with a Registered Investment Advisor who can evaluate your options and guide your decision-making.
+We recommend that you work with a fee-only Registered Investment Advisor who can evaluate your options and guide your decision-making.